Donating using a Qualified Charitable Distribution

 Inherited IRAs

-(Under certain circumstances, a QCD may be made from a Roth IRA.
+Roth IRA (Under certain circumstances, a QCD may be made from a Roth IRA.
 Roth IRAs are not subject to RMDs during your lifetime, and distributions are generally tax-free.
 Consult a tax advisor to determine if making a QCD from a Roth is appropriate for your situation)

 Consult a tax advisor to determine if making a QCD from an IRA is appropriate for your situation.
 Then contact your financial adviser today and request that a Qualified Charitable Distribution be made directly to People Working Cooperatively.